aarsonline/aarsonline.github.io/class1/leu2/README.md

-The archaeal-like leucyl-tRNA synthetase (LeuRS-A) is an enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the amino acid leucine to its cognate tRNA:
+The archaeal-like leucyl-tRNA synthetase (LeuRS-A) plays a crucial role in protein synthesis by catalyzing the attachment of leucine to its cognate tRNA: